 “Environmental Impact Assessment” means a detailed public disclosure statement of potential environmental and socioeconomic impacts associated with a proposed project.
 Such disclosure is a matter of public record and provides detailed information to public agencies and the general public about the effect that a proposed project is likely to have on the environment and ways in which the significant effects of such a project might be minimized, and to indicate alternatives to such a project.

-“Environmental Stringency” means, for purposes of this article, the ability of the California Cap-and-Trade Program to deliver the GHG emission reductions contemplated by this article, including the allowance budgets established in this article.
+“Environmental Stringency” means, for purposes of this article, the ability of the California Cap-and-Invest Program to deliver the GHG emission reductions contemplated by this article, including the allowance budgets established in this article.

 “Exchange” means a central marketplace with established rules and regulations where buyers and sellers meet to conduct trades.